 The building at 1957/1959 E St., NW, has been retrofitted with a “green roof” that carries many eco-friendly benefits.
 When growth medium and succulent plants like sedum are installed on traditional roofs, they transform them into green environments.
 On this GW roof, the sedum absorbs rainwater – preventing the water from going directly into storm sewers – and acts as an insulator for both temperature and sound.
 That reduces the energy needed for heating and cooling the building.
 The green roof also provides a welcoming habitat for insects and butterflies.
 And, finally, like all plants, the sedum on the green roof converts carbon dioxide into oxygen.

-For more information, visit the Green Roof Initiative website.
+For more information, read about the Green Roof Initiative on GW Today.

 This friendly competition among U.S. colleges and universities unfolds over a 10-week period.
 Schools compete to see which collects the most recyclables per capita, which reclaims the largest amount of total recyclables and which generates the least amount of trash per capita or has the highest recycling rate.
 Participating schools are required to report results on a weekly basis.
 The goal of RecycleMania is to raise student awareness of campus recycling and slash waste generation by reducing, reusing and recycling.